-- 5.72 The provision of tax services by firms to entities relevant to an engagement may give rise to a number of threats to the integrity, objectivity and independence of the firm and covered persons, including the self-interest threat, the management threat, the advocacy threat and, where the work involves a significant degree of subjective judgment and has a material effect on the financial statements, the self-review threat. - 5.73 Where the firm provides advice to an entity relevant to an engagement on one or more specific matters at the request of the entity, a self-review threat may be created.
+5.69 The provision of tax services by firms to entities relevant to an engagement may give rise to a number of threats to the integrity, objectivity and independence of the firm and covered persons, including the self-interest threat, the management threat, the advocacy threat and, where the work involves a significant degree of subjective judgment and has a material effect on the financial statements, the self-review threat.

+- 5.70 Where the firm provides advice to an entity relevant to an engagement on one or more specific matters at the request of the entity, a self-review threat may be created.
 This self-review threat is more significant where the firm undertakes a substantial proportion of the tax planning and compliance work for the entity.
-However, the firm may be able to provide such services, provided that there is informed management and appropriate safeguards are applied to reduce the self-review threat to a level where independence is not compromised.

-- 5.74 Examples of such safeguards that may be appropriate when tax services are provided to an entity relevant to an engagement include ensuring that: - the tax services are provided by partners and staff who have no involvement in the engagement; - the tax services are reviewed by an independent tax partner, or other senior tax employee; - external independent advice is obtained on the tax work; - tax computations prepared by the engagement team are reviewed by a partner or senior staff member with relevant expertise who is not a member of the engagement team; or - a partner with relevant expertise not involved in the engagement reviews whether the tax work has been properly and effectively addressed in the context of the engagement. - The firm shall not promote tax structures or products or provide tax advice to an entity relevant to an engagement where the engagement partner has, or ought to have, reasonable doubt as to whether the related accounting treatment involved is based on well-established interpretations or is appropriate, having regard to the relevant financial reporting framework, including, where applicable, the requirement for financial statements to give a true and fair view.
+However, the firm may be able to provide such services, provided that there is informed management and appropriate safeguards are applied to reduce the self-review threat to a level where independence is not compromised. - 5.71 Examples of such safeguards that may be appropriate when tax services are provided to an entity relevant to an engagement include ensuring that: - the tax services are provided by partners and staff who have no involvement in the engagement; - the tax services are reviewed by an independent tax partner, or other senior tax employee; - external independent advice is obtained on the tax work; - tax computations prepared by the engagement team are reviewed by a partner or senior staff member with relevant expertise who is not a member of the engagement team; or - a partner with relevant expertise not involved in the engagement reviews whether the tax work has been properly and effectively addressed in the context of the engagement. - 5.72 The firm shall not promote tax structures or products or provide tax advice to an entity relevant to an engagement where the engagement partner has, or ought to have, reasonable doubt as to whether the related accounting treatment involved is based on well-established interpretations or is appropriate, having regard to the relevant financial reporting framework, including, where applicable, the requirement for financial statements to give a true and fair view. - 5.73 The firm shall not provide tax services to an entity relevant to an engagement where the service would involve the firm undertaking a management role. - 5.74 When providing tax services to an entity relevant to an engagement, there is a risk that the firm undertakes a management role, unless the firm is working with 'informed management'. - 5.75 Where an entity relevant to the engagement is a listed entity, or a significant affiliate of such an entity, the firm shall not provide a service to prepare current or deferred tax calculations that are or may reasonably be expected to be used by the entity when preparing accounting entries. - 5.76 For listed entities, or significant affiliates of such entities, the threats to integrity, objectivity and independence that would be created are too high to allow the firm to provide a service to prepare calculations of current or deferred tax liabilities or assets for the purpose of preparing accounting entries.